judering/judering.github.io/index.md

 # CURRENT PROJECTS, NEWS AND PLANS

+- Commissioned by The Appalachian Chamber Music Festival to write a piece with a bluegrass slant to celebrate Irish folk roots in Appalachia.
+Sponsored by Berryville Graphics.
+World premiere will take place on the 18th August in Harpers Ferry, West Virginia, USA.
 - Currently writing an orchestral piece for the National Symphony Orchestra of Ireland as part of The Contemporary Music Centre's composer lab project.
 - Recently awarded a Bursary from the Arts Council to work on my solo performance compositions.
 Over the last years I have performed live improvised vocal and electronics sets at a number of events.
 This bursary will allow me to develop this into something more tangible.
 The aim is to create a body of work to be able to perform live as a soloist and to release an album of work once it's developed.
 You can check out my [youtube](https://www.youtube.com/channel/UC1vVA69QkacFPkOPLdiILOQ) channel to see more.
 - Recorded my new EP "Wildwood" - a suite for solo cello - written for and performed by Martin Johnson at the end of September.
 Currently mixing and mastering it for release in 2022!